phetsims/phet-info/checklists/code_review_checklist.md

 	- [ ] TANDEM: `tandem.addInstance` is accompanied by `tandem.removeInstance`.
 - [ ] Do all types that require a `dispose` function have one?

-**Phet-io**
+**PhET-iO**

-- [ ] Please see [Hot to Instrument a PhET Simulation for PhET-io](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md) for phet-io process.
+- [ ] Please see [How to Instrument a PhET Simulation for PhET-iO](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md) for phet-io process.